Converting

 01

-Users struggle with too many detail options
+Users struggled with too many detail options

 02